modypy/modypy/docs/guide/07_water_tank.rst

     steady_state_config.state_bounds[height_state.state_slice] = TARGET_HEIGHT

 Now our system including its constraints and inputs is defined and we can run the steady-state algorithm.
-The algorithm returns an :class:`OptimizeResult <scipy.optimize.OptimizeResult>` object showing whether the search converged and if so, providing the state and the input vector which satisfy our constraints.
+The algorithm returns an :class:`OptimizeResult <scipy.optimize.OptimizeResult>`
+object showing whether the search converged and if so, providing the state and the input vector which satisfy our constraints.

 We will print these together with the theoretical steady state of our system:

 .. code-block:: python

+    # Find the steady state
     result = find_steady_state(steady_state_config)
     print("Target height: %f" % TARGET_HEIGHT)
-    print("Steady state height: %f" % result.evaluator[height_state])
+    print("Steady state height: %f" % height_state(result.evaluator))
-    print("Steady state inflow: %f" % result.evaluator[inflow_velocity])
+    print("Steady state inflow: %f" % inflow_velocity(result.evaluator))
     print("Steady state derivative: %s" % result.evaluator.state_derivative)
     print("Theoretical steady state inflow: %f" % (
         np.sqrt(2*G*TARGET_HEIGHT)*A2/A1